William Robinson (Rhode Island official): Career

 Robinson was one of the most prominent men in the colony for many years.
 He first served in a civil capacity in 1724, becoming Deputy to the General Assembly from South Kingstown, and he served another eight terms.
 He was the Speaker of the House of Deputies in 1735 and 1741.
 In 1742, he was appointed by the Assembly with four others to determine if the "woods" part of Newport (consisting mostly of farmers) should be set apart from the "compact" part of Newport (consisting mostly of merchants and tradesmen).
 The following year, the "woods" part became the new town of Middletown.

 In 1745, Robinson was selected as Deputy Governor of the colony for a one year term, and then selected again in 1747 for another term, serving under Governor Gideon Wanton both times.

 In the early 18th century, Robinson began the serious development of the Narragansett Pacer with a stallion named "Old Snip", speculated to be either an Irish Hobby or an Andalusian and considered the father of the breed.

+Robinson enslaved numerous people throughout his lifetime.
+At the time of his death, his estate included 19 people named in his will Old Sue, Old Mingo, Jeffrey, Lucy, Phillis, Peter Knowles, Sue, Cynthia, Simon, Old Peter, Lydia, Roco, Young Peter, Jo, Jack, James, Jemmy, Samuel, Isabel and Nanna.
+Upon his wife Abigail's death, her estate included the enslaved people Mingo and Morocco.